openshift/ci-docs/content/en/docs/how-tos/adding-a-cluster-profile.md

 To restrict the usage of your cluster profile to specific organizations and repositories, you can create a pull request in the `openshift/release` repository.
-Within the pull request, add your repository or organization to the [allowlist](https://github.com/openshift/release/tree/master/ci-operator/step-registry/cluster-profiles/cluster-profiles-config.yaml).
+Within the pull request, add your repository or organization to the [cluster profiles configuration file](https://github.com/openshift/release/tree/master/ci-operator/step-registry/cluster-profiles/cluster-profiles-config.yaml).

 For detailed instructions please refer to the [README file](https://github.com/openshift/release/tree/master/ci-operator/step-registry/cluster-profiles/README.md).